-Just like the famous Hypogeum in Malta, St Paul’s catacombs are an interconnected underground burial site covering an area of 2000 sqr meters.
-Dating back as far as 7th Century AD, the site is connected to the tale of St Paul’s shipwreck.
+Just like the famous Hypogeum, St. Paul’s catacombs are an interconnected underground burial site covering an area of 2000 sq. meters.
+Dating back as far as 7th Century AD, the site is connected to the tale of St. Paul’s shipwreck.

 The islanders believe that it was the Apostle Paul himself who brought Christianity to the island and Malta was one of the first Roman colonies to convert as a result.

 If you want to learn more about the shipwreck, pop into St. Paul’s Grotto from where he preached and healed people.
 It’s located beneath the 17th-century Collegiate Church of St. Paul in the centre of the town.